 You’re all done — put your Easy Paper Village somewhere where you can see it to cheer up everyone!

-Special thanks to the JenniferMaker Design Fairy team, specifically design fairy Miranda, for helping me design and assemble this awesome Easy Paper Town.
+Special thanks to the JenniferMaker Design Fairy team for helping me design and assemble this awesome Easy Paper Town.

 Need more projects for today’s theme?

 Today’s MAKE IT EASY Craftalong Challenge is to “Be Together” by making a town-themed project, paper village or something with tape.
 If you are looking for other ideas, we have you covered!